OleIdole/NTNU-Kossel-XL-DIY-3D-printer/Step-by-step guide.md

 The 2 screws at the top are 20mm M3 that need to be cut down a few mm.
 The screw at the bottom is a 10mm M3 screw.<br>
 The screw used to keep together the 3D-printed parts is 20mm M3 with a M3 nut.<br>
 All the screws that attach to the carriage should be inserted once before assembly to break the grooves in the PLA.
 This will allow the parts to be assembled tighter.<br>
+Cut down 2x 20mm M3 screws about 4mm down.
+Now insert 2x M3 nuts into their slots in the 3D-printed part.<br>
+Insert the screws from the side of the carriage until they attach to the nuts.
+These will be used for the carbon rods later.<br>

 ### Step 3 - Ramps 1.4 jumper settings